paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-013-national-housing.md

 ### Statutory Notes

 #### Amendment of Subsection (j)
 Pub.
-L. 116–260, div.
-Q, title I, § 101(c), (h), Dec.
-27, 2020, 134 Stat.
-2163, 2165, provided that, effective 2 years after Dec.
-27, 2020, subsection (j) of this section is amended by adding at the end the following:
+L. 117–328, div.
+AA, title VI, § 601(b), (h), Dec.
+29, 2022, 136 Stat.
+5544, 5548, provided that, effective two years after Dec.
+29, 2022, subsection (j) of this section is amended by adding at the end the following:

-“(9) Carbon monoxide alarms
+(10) Qualifying smoke alarms

+(A) In general

-“Each owner of a dwelling unit assisted under this section shall ensure that carbon monoxide alarms or detectors are installed in the dwelling unit in a manner that meets or exceeds—
+Each owner of a dwelling unit assisted under this section shall ensure that qualifying smoke alarms are installed in accordance with the requirements of applicable codes and standards and the National Fire Protection Association Standard 72, or any successor standard, in each level and in or near each sleeping area in such dwelling unit, including in basements but excepting crawl spaces and unfinished attics, and in each common area in a project containing such a dwelling unit.

-“(A) the standards described in chapters 9 and 11 of the 2018 publication of the International Fire Code, as published by the International Code Council; or

-“(B) any other standards as may be adopted by the Secretary, including any relevant updates to the International Fire Code, through a notice published in the Federal Register.”
+(B) Definitions

+For purposes of this paragraph, the following definitions shall apply:

+(i) Smoke alarm defined

+The term “smoke alarm” has the meaning given the term “smoke detector” in [section 2225(d) of title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section2225/d&num=0&edition=prelim).

+(ii) Qualifying smoke alarm defined

+The term “qualifying smoke alarm” means a smoke alarm that—

+(I) in the case of a dwelling unit built before December 29, 2022, and not substantially rehabilitated after December 29, 2022—

+(aa)(AA) is hardwired; or

+(BB) uses 10-year non rechargeable, nonreplaceable primary batteries and is sealed, is tamper resistant, and contains silencing means; and

+(bb) provides notification for persons with hearing loss as required by the National Fire Protection Association Standard 72, or any successor standard; or

+(II) in the case of a dwelling unit built or substantially rehabilitated after December 29, 2022, is hardwired.

-See 2020 Amendment note below.
+See 2022 Amendment note below.

 #### References in Text
 This Act, referred to in subsec. (g)(1), is Pub.
 L. 86–372, Sept.
 23, 1959, 73 Stat.
-654, as amended, known as the Housing Act of 1959.
+654, known as the Housing Act of 1959.
 For complete classification of this Act to the Code, see Short Title of 1959 Amendment note set out under [section 1701 of this title](./chapter-013-national-housing.md#section-1701) and Tables.

 The Housing and Community Development Act of 1992, referred to in subsecs. (i)(1) and (j)(7), is Pub.
 L. 102–550, Oct.
 28, 1992, 106 Stat.
 3672.
 Subtitle C of title VI of the Act is classified generally to subchapter I (§ 13601 et seq.) of chapter 135 of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title of 1992 Amendment note set out under [section 5301 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5301&num=0&edition=prelim) and Tables.

 The Civil Rights Act of 1964, referred to in subsec. (j)(2), is Pub.
 L. 88–352, July 2, 1964, 78 Stat.
-241, as amended.
-Title VI of the Act is classified generally to subchapter V (§ 2000d et seq.) of chapter 21 of Title 42.
+241. Title VI of the Act is classified generally to subchapter V (§ 2000d et seq.) of chapter 21 of Title 42.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2000a of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2000a&num=0&edition=prelim) and Tables.

 The Fair Housing Act, referred to in subsec. (j)(2), is title VIII of Pub.
 L. 90–284, Apr.
 11, 1968, 82 Stat.
-81, as amended, which is classified principally to subchapter I (§ 3601 et seq.) of chapter 45 of Title 42.
+81, which is classified principally to subchapter I (§ 3601 et seq.) of chapter 45 of Title 42.
 For complete classification of this Act to the Code, see Short Title note set out under [section 3601 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section3601&num=0&edition=prelim) and Tables.

 #### Codification
 “Sections 3141–3144, 3146, and 3147 of title 40” substituted in subsec. (j)(5)(A) for “the Act of March 3, 1931 (commonly known as the Davis-Bacon Act)” on authority of Pub.
 L. 107–217, § 5(c), Aug.
 21, 2002, 116 Stat.
 1303, the first section of which enacted Title 40, Public Buildings, Property, and Works.